-What happened to Sam Raimi’s original Spider-Man cast?
+What happened to Sam Raimi’s 2002 Spider-Man cast?
 It’s been 20 years since the first Spider-Man movie swung onto our screens and ushered in the dawn of superhero blockbusters.
 The third highest-grossing film of 2002, Spider-Man, was an enormous critical and commercial hit.

 Raimi’s Spider-Man movie remains as popular as ever, and the cast has gone on to enjoy very successful lives.
 Some have been nominated for Oscars – a few even won them.
 A few found success behind the camera, becoming accomplished directors and producers.
 Others scored huge parts in some of the biggest and best movies ever made, and a couple even returned in new MCU movies.
 Here’s everything you need to know about the Spider-Man movie cast.